Alcantara helps Marlins beat slumping Phillies 2-1

+PHILADELPHIA (AP) — Sandy Alcantara gave Miami’s tired pitching staff a huge boost with a stellar effort.

-PHILADELPHIA (AP) — Sandy Alcantara pitched 7 2/3 sharp innings, Bryan Holaday hit a solo homer and the Miami Marlins beat the Philadelphia Phillies 2-1 Friday night.
+Alcantara pitched 7 2/3 sharp innings, Bryan Holaday hit a solo homer and the Miami Marlins beat the Philadelphia Phillies 2-1 Friday night.

+“He was awesome,” Holaday said of his battery mate.
+“He grinded, he competed.
+Coming off two extra-inning games, we needed him to go deep and he delivered.”

 The Phillies have lost five in a row.
 They’re 6-14 since May 29 and have lost eight games in the standings in that span after holding a 3½-game lead in the NL East.